 “You got everything?”
-I rolled the window down, and looked back as my not-so-little girl loaded her guitar case onto the truck bed.
+I rolled the window down and looked back as my not-so-little girl loaded her guitar case onto the truck bed.

 “That’s it, mom!
 We’re done,” she shouted as she slid into the front seat.
 Radio turned up.
 “Let’s go!”

-- Visit Your Bank App/Website:
+Step 1- Visit Your Bank’s App/Website:

 Step 2- Find Your College Student:

 Enter the amount you want to send.
-They’ll get a notification explaining how to complete the payment, simply and quickly.
+They’ll get a notification explaining how to complete the payment simply and quickly.
 We recommend asking your student to enroll with Zelle® before sending your first payment.
 Once your student is enrolled, payments will go directly into their bank account in minutes1—no extra steps needed.

-Bank doesn’t offer Zelle yet?
-No worries!
+Bank doesn’t offer Zelle® yet?
+No problem!